AliAsgharSWE/cloud-computing-guide/aws/deployment/CI-CD/Master Guide.md

 - Installs, configures, and enables Nginx (including a maintenance page)
 - Creates and permission-secures deployment directories
 - Installs and sets up PM2 process manager
+- Installs and configures PostgreSQL with database and user

 **What to do next:**
-**Proceed directly to STEP 6** in this guide (starting with CI/CD, GitHub Actions deployment, artifact handling, PM2 reload, etc).
+**You can skip to [STEP 7](#step-7-cicd-deploy-with-github-actions) of this guide** (CI/CD with GitHub Actions deployment, artifact handling, PM2 reload, etc).

 ---